haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTPMessage.set_status(http_msg, status[, reason])

-  Rewrites the response status code with the integer **code** and optionnal the reason **reason**.
+  Rewrites the response status code with the integer **code** and optional the reason **reason**.
 If no custom reason is provided, it will be generated from the status.
 The HTTP message **http_msg** must be the response.